myousafzafar/libraryofmovies/README.md

 # libraryofmovies
-I did this project to practice my HTML and CSS skills :)
+I did this movie site project to practice my HTML and CSS skills.
+It is not being used for commercial use :)